Fremantle Football Club: Reserves team

-For most of Fremantle's history, players have played for various West Australian Football League (WAFL) teams when not selected to play for the Fremantle AFL team.
-Players recruited from the WAFL have remained with their original club, and players recruited from interstate have been allocated to teams via a draft system.
-Since the 2014 season, the Peel Thunder Football Club has served as the host club for the Fremantle Dockers, an arrangement which will see Fremantle's reserves players playing in the WAFL for Peel Thunder Football Club.
+Following Fremantle's entry into the AFL, players who were not selected for matches in the senior team initially played for various West Australian Football League (WAFL) clubs.
+Players recruited from the WAFL remained with their original club, and players recruited from interstate were allocated to teams via a draft system.
+Since the 2014 season, the Peel Thunder Football Club has served as the reserve-aligned club for Fremantle, an arrangement which sees Fremantle's AFL-listed players not selected for the AFL team playing in the WAFL for Peel.
 An attempt in 2013 to field a standalone Fremantle reserves side in the WAFL was rejected by the other WAFL clubs.
 A similar host club system was used in 1999 when South Fremantle was the aligned club but was cancelled after a single season.

-Despite West Coast being granted a reserves team in the competition in 2020, Fremantle's partnership with Peel has continued successfully, with the two clubs committing to retain the relationship until 2029.
+Despite West Coast eventually being granted a reserves team in the WAFL in 2020, Fremantle's partnership with Peel has continued successfully, with the two clubs committing to retain the relationship until at least 2029.
+The partnership has been involved in four Peel premierships, in 2016, 2017, 2024 & 2026.

-Throughout the partnership between both Fremantle & Peel Thunder, it has produced 3 WAFL Premierships (2016, 2017 & 2024).